 I’ve always wished there were a simple formula that could tell us how much and how often to water an avocado tree.
-Alas, the variables are too numerous and complex: weather is ever-changing, different soils have different capacities, each method of watering creates distinct conditions, etc.
+Alas, the variables are too numerous: weather is ever-changing, different soils have different water-holding capacities, frequencies are partially determined by the watering method (drip, sprinkler).

-Yet I bulled forward and made this table anyway, showing approximately how much and how often to water avocado trees of different sizes in each month of the year in Southern California.
+Yet!
+I bulled forward and made this table anyway, showing approximately how much and how often to water avocado trees of four different sizes in each month of the year.

 Gallons are for the valleys

 But these numbers aren’t just theoretical.
-They are also based on the quantity of water that I have found to work well on my avocado trees.
+As mentioned above, they are also based on the quantity of water that I have found to work well on my own avocado trees.

 Frequencies are for sprinkling and mulch

 The table makes a couple of assumptions.
 One is that you are sprinkling or spraying the water under the tree, not using drip emitters.
 If you are using drip emitters, then the gallons don’t change but the frequency does.
-You must water more often with drip, every two or three days in summer, for example.
+You must water more often with drip, probably every two or three days in summer.

 No automatic watering in winter

 Where avocados grow wild, winters are even drier than ours in Southern California.
-So once our rains begin, sometimes in November but more reliably in December (December 2017 notwithstanding!), you should stop watering your avocado tree automatically.
-(That’s why the table shows the frequencies for those months in parentheses.)
+So once our rains begin, sometimes in November but more reliably in December, you should stop watering your avocado tree automatically.

 And when you do water, give the tree approximately the amount it has used in that interval according to the table.
-For example, for a 10-foot tree in February that has received no rain for two weeks, give it about 55 gallons.
-(That number comes from 110 gallons for the month divided by 28 days, times 14 days.)
+For example, a 10-foot tree in February that has received no rain for two weeks needs to be given about 50 gallons.

 Big trees get water elsewhere